Fox Bay: History

-In July 1918 James Innes Wilson (b.
+In July 1918, James Innes Wilson (b.
 1882) settled on Fox Bay East Farm and became a successful and popular farmer.
 From 1909-1914 Wilson had been working for the British government as 'whaling inspector' (magistrate) on the sub-Antarctic island of South Georgia.

 Fox Bay East Settlement was bought by the Falklands government from Packe Brothers in 1983, not long after the Falklands War.
 The rest of the farm was divided into three and sold privately, with the owners buying houses in the settlement.

 From the 1880s until 1972, Darwin and Fox Bay had their own separate medical officers.
 Since then most medical care has been based in Stanley.

 Fox Bay West was subdivided and sold by the FIC in 1985.

-Businesses here have included a market garden, a fish farm (salmon) and a woollen mill, with "Warrah Knitwear".

 Falklands War

 During the Falklands War, Fox Bay was occupied by Argentine troops, around 900 men from 8th Motorised Infantry Regiment and elements of 9th Engineer Company.
-Several minefields were sowed around both settlements by the troops, and these still remain.
+Several minefields were sowed around both settlements by the troops, these no longer remain.
 Fox Bay was strafed and bombed by British Harrier aircraft and bombarded by the Royal Navy several times during the war.
 Human casualties were low, but there was a major hit on the Argentine vessel ARA Bahía Buen Suceso, which happened to be moored at Fox Bay East at the time of the first British Harrier raid.
 Bahía Buen Suceso was a 5,000-ton fleet transport that was serving as a logistic ship, intended to resupply the scattered Argentine garrisons around the islands.
 The ship was attacked by two BAe Sea Harrier FRS.Mk.1s (XZ500 and ZA191) from HMS Hermes.

-Because it was so close to houses, the Harriers used their 30 mm ADEN cannons rather than general-purpose bombs.
+As it was so close to houses, the Harriers used their 30 mm ADEN cannons rather than general-purpose bombs.
 They succeeded in damaging the ship's bridge and engine room, and also setting fire to a paint store and workshop ashore.
 One of the Harriers was hit in the tail by a 7.62 mm calibre bullet while strafing the transport, though the aircraft was able to return to Hermes safely.
 In a storm during the conflict she partially tore loose from her moorings and the bow swung on to the beach.
 Once the war ended, she was towed away to San Carlos Water by the tug Irishman.

 On 27 April, 14 people from Stanley whom the Argentines considered "undesirable" were sent to Fox Bay and placed under house arrest for the duration of the Argentine occupation, some of whom were members of the Falkland Islands Defence Force.

 Fox Bay was liberated by HMS Avenger and Royal Marines from 40 Commando on 15 June 1982 and this date is commemorated by residents as their liberation day.

 In 2007, a memorial was erected to mark 25 years since the British victory.